The software-as-a-service (SaaS) market is expected to surpass USD 220 billion by 2022, registering a CAGR of 13.1%.

 Listen to your users.

-It's a cliche in the software development industry, but it is still worth repeating.
+It's a cliche among business software solutions companies, but it is still worth repeating.

 A lot of times, designers are designing a product and engineers are building it, but they are usually not the product's users.